Although experts are still learning a lot about the COVID-19 vaccines, there are some clear benefits to getting vaccinated.

 Studies have found that expectant mothers who receive the COVID-19 vaccine create antibodies to the virus and pass those to their unborn baby through the placenta.
 Mothers were also shown to pass antibodies to their newborns through breast milk.
 This suggests those newborns have some immunity to the virus, which is especially important as young children cannot get the vaccine.
 Learn more about vaccine considerations for pregnant and nursing women.

 The vaccine protects against severe illness.

-During studies, the three authorized vaccines have shown to be effective at preventing severe illness from COVID-19.
-So even if you were vaccinated and become infected, you are very unlikely to become severely ill.
-The clinical trials for the Pfizer-BioNTech and Moderna vaccines showed they were 100% effective at preventing severe illness.
-The Johnson & Johnson vaccine showed 85% effectiveness against severe illness.
+During studies, the four vaccines — Johnson & Johnson, Moderna, Novavax and Pfizer — have shown to be effective at preventing severe illness from COVID-19.
+So if you are vaccinated and become infected, you are very unlikely to become severely ill.